 Author Commentary Below: A few notations from this notebook to indicate topics covered.
 Author’s page numbering is ignored, any page numbers referenced below are from the scanned PDF documents

-An Algebraic Gauge Approach to Gravity Work that is concurrent is current is in Notebook: April 2012 – May 2012.
+An Algebraic Gauge Approach to Gravity (Part I): Work here is concurrent with Notebook: April 2012 – May 2012.

 (p.
 1) A consideration of Kleinert’s novel gauge theory.